Tanzimat: Fragmentation of Ottoman Identity

-Foreign Exploitation and Territorial Loss
+Foreign exploitation and territorial loss

-European powers exploited the Tanzimat’s rhetoric of minority rights to justify intervention.
+European powers exploited the Tanzimat's rhetoric of minority rights to justify intervention.
 The Treaty of Berlin (1878), following the Ottoman defeat in the Russo-Turkish War, formalized the loss of Bulgaria, Bosnia, and Cyprus.
 Additionally, France and Britain gained oversight over Ottoman reforms, further undermining imperial sovereignty.

-Internal Power Struggles
+Internal power struggles

 Reformist bureaucrats, such as the Young Ottomans, clashed with conservative clerics and Sultan Abdulaziz (r.
 1861–1876), who suspended the 1876 Constitution within two years.
-This cycle of reform and repression radicalized factions like the Committee of Union and Progress (Young Turks), whose 1908 revolution ended Abdul Hamid II’s autocracy but failed to salvage the empire.
+This cycle of reform and repression radicalized factions like the Committee of Union and Progress (Young Turks), whose 1908 revolution ended Abdul Hamid II's autocracy but failed to salvage the empire.

-Scholarly Perspectives
+Scholarly perspectives

-Zeynep Çelik summarizes the Tanzimat’s paradox:
+Zeynep Çelik summarizes the Tanzimat's paradox:

 From 1838 to 1908, the Ottoman Empire staged its final but doomed struggle for survival.
 The Tanzimat’s dual allegiance to Western progress and Islamic tradition left it alienating both reformers and traditionalists, accelerating its disintegration.

-Çelik, Zeynep.
-The Remaking of Istanbul: Portrait of an Ottoman City in the Nineteenth Century.
-University of California Press, 1986.
-ISBN 978-0520082397, p.
-12.